AWydra/android-app-preview/README.md

 ## Support ⌛

-This project is no longer support.
+This project is no longer supported.
 I'm going to rewrite it soon to react version.

 ## Tech/framework used 🔧